UseFedora/devops-takehome/SOLUTION.md

 # Vagrantfile to setup a Kubernetes Cluster on Oracle Linux 7
-This Vagrantfile will provision a Kubernetes cluster with one master and _n_ worker nodes (2 by default), along with private Docker registry which will be pre-loaded with a `teachable/devops-challenge` image..
+This Vagrantfile will provision a Kubernetes cluster with one master and _n_ worker nodes (2 by default), along with private Docker registry which will be pre-loaded with a `teachable/devops-challenge` image, which will then be deployed as a Kubernetes service.

 ## Prerequisites
 1. Install [Oracle VM VirtualBox](https://www.virtualbox.org/wiki/Downloads)